 (Part of Marijuana Business Daily’s ramped-up coverage of the global cannabis market includes a series examining recent marijuana legalization and business developments worldwide.
-Previous installments focused on Uruguay, Chile and Argentina.)
+Other installments focused on Colombia, Uruguay, Chile and Argentina.)

 Brazil is poised to become the largest Latin American cannabis market in the long term, but regulators have been slow to expand the existing program over the last few years.